-62. Compliance with conditions of approval
+52. Compliance with conditions of approval

-- (1) The applicant must within a period of five years or shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, provide proof to the satisfaction of the Municipality within the timeframes as prescribed in terms of this By-law, that all conditions contained in the schedule to the approval of an application as contemplated in section 59(4) and (5) have been complied with. - (2) The Municipality must certify that all the conditions that have to be complied with by the applicant or owner as contemplated in section 59(4) and (5) have been complied with including the provision of guarantees and payment of monies that may be required. - (3) The Municipality must at the same time notify the Registrar of Deeds and Surveyor General of the certification by the Municipality in terms of subsection (2). - (4) The Municipality may agree to an extension of time as contemplated in subsection (1), after receiving a written application from the applicant for an extension of time: Provided that such application provides motivation for the extension of time. - (5) A confirmation from the Municipality in terms of subsection (2) that all conditions of approval have been met, which is issued in error, does not absolve the applicant from complying with the obligations imposed in terms of the conditions or otherwise complying with the conditions after confirmation of the subdivision.
+- (1) The applicant must within the period of validity from the date of approval of the subdivision, provide proof to the satisfaction of the Municipality that all conditions of approval of an application as contemplated in section 50(4) and (5) have been complied with. - (2) The Municipality must certify that all the conditions of approval have been complied with by the applicant or owner as contemplated in section 50(4) and (5). - (3) The Municipality may agree to an extension of time as contemplated in subsection (1), after receiving a written application from the applicant for an extension of time: Provided that such application provides motivation for the extension of time. - (4) A confirmation from the Municipality in terms of subsection (2) that all conditions of approval have been met, which is issued in error, does not absolve the applicant from complying with the obligations imposed in terms of the conditions or otherwise complying with the conditions after confirmation of the subdivision.

-63. Registration at Deeds Office
+53. Registration at Deeds Office

-- (1) The applicant shall lodge with the Registrar of Deeds the plans and diagrams contemplated in section 61 as approved by the Surveyor-General together with the relative title deeds for endorsement or registration, as the case may be. - (2) For purposes of subsection (1) the Registrar shall not accept such documents for endorsement or registration until such time as the Municipality has certified that the applicant has complied with such conditions as the Municipality may require to be fulfilled in terms of section 59(4) and (5). - (3) The plans, diagrams and title deeds contemplated in subsection (1) and certification contemplated in subsection (2) shall be lodged within a period of five years or shorter period as the Municipality

-- may determine, from the date of approval of the subdivision or the date that the approval comes into operation, or such further period as the Municipality may allow. - (4) If the applicant fails to comply with the provisions of subsections (1), (2) and (3), the application lapses. - (5) Having endorsed or registered the title deeds contemplated in subsection (1), the Registrar shall notify the Municipality forthwith of such endorsement or registration.
+- (1) The applicant shall lodge with the Registrar of Deeds the plans and diagrams contemplated in section 51 as approved by the Surveyor-General together with the relative title deeds for endorsement or registration, as the case may be. - (2) For purposes of subsection (1) the Registrar shall not accept such documents for endorsement or registration until such time as the Municipality has certified that the applicant has complied with all conditions of approval required to enable registration. - (3) The plans, diagrams and title deeds contemplated in subsection (1) and certification contemplated in subsection (2) shall be lodged with the Registrar of Deeds within the validity period. - (4) If the applicant fails to comply with the provisions of subsections (1), (2) and (3), the application lapses. - (5) Having endorsed or registered the title deeds contemplated in subsection (1), the Registrar shall notify the Municipality forthwith of such endorsement or registration.

-64. Extension of validity periods
+54. Extension of validity periods

-- (1) A conditional approval of a subdivision lapses if the applicant does not comply with section 61, 62 and 63. - (2) An applicant may apply for an extension of the period to comply with section $\underline{61}$, $\underline{62}$ and $\underline{63}$ in accordance with the provisions of section $\underline{110}$ or must comply with subsection (4). - (3) An extension contemplated in subsection (2) may be granted for a period not exceeding the period contemplated in section 43(2) of the Act and if after the expiry of the extended period the requirements of section 61, 62 and 63 have not been complied with, the subdivision lapses and subsection (4) applies. - (4) If an approval of a subdivision lapses under subsection (1) and the applicant does not apply within the 90 day period referred to in section 82 - (a) the Municipality must- - (i) amend the zoning map and, where applicable, the register accordingly; and - (ii) notify the Surveyor-General accordingly; and - (b) the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the notification that the subdivision has lapsed.
+- (1) An approved subdivision lapses if the applicant does not comply with section 51, 52 and 53. - (2) An applicant may apply for an extension of the period to comply with section 51, 52 and 53 or must comply with subsection (5).
+Such application must be lodged prior to the approval lapsing. - (3) An extension contemplated in subsection (2) may be granted for a period not exceeding five years and if after the expiry of the extended period the requirements of section 51, 52 and 53 have not been complied with, the subdivision lapses and subsection (5) applies. - (4) The Municipality may grant extensions to the period contemplated in subsection (2), which period together with any extensions that the Municipality grants, may not exceed 10 years. - (5) If an approval of a subdivision lapses under subsection (1) the Municipality must amend the zoning map and, where applicable, the register accordingly.

-65. Amendment or cancellation of subdivision plan
+55. Amendment, phasing or cancellation of subdivision plan